-It is school policy, in line with the L.E.A. and teachers’ professional association guidelines, that no medicines will be given to children with two exceptions:
+It is school policy, in line with Bradford Council, the British Medical Association, NHS England and teachers’ professional association guidelines, that medicines can be administered to children in the following circumstances:

 - inhalers or epi pens - epi pens will be kept securely in the School Office.
 Inhalers may be kept in the classroom, by the class teacher

 - prescribed medicines where the frequency of dosage makes this necessary

 - non prescribed medication where the frequency of dosage makes this necessary